chuckstack/chuckstack.github.io/src-ls/terminology.md

 This approach embodies the Unix philosophy of creating small, focused programs that work together seamlessly, allowing users to build sophisticated operations from basic building blocks.

-## Domain Terminology
+## Domain Dimension

-A domain terminology is how the chuck-stack refers to a database dimensions.
-The following domain terms exist in the chuck-stack upon installation.
+A domain dimension is how the chuck-stack refers to a database dimensions.
+The following domain dimensions exist in the chuck-stack upon installation.

 - Tenant*
 - Entity*